mrsaxmannjr/VSCode-ing/readme.md

 ## Objectives
 - [ ] Install VSCode from the CLI
 - [ ] Install 'code' command for CLI
-- [ ] Add keyboard shortcuts to toggle Sidebar & Activity
+- [ ] Add keyboard shortcuts to toggle Sidebar & Activity Bar
 - [ ] Reveal super secret shortcuts of ultimate awesomeness and laziness
 - [ ] Describe some useful extensions
 - [ ] Explain how to adjust User settings and Extension settings